 Kiwi Quencher Tropical Smoothie is a refreshing drink perfect to serve for summer breakfast or a mid-day snack.
 Made using 5 simple ingredients, this recipe is gluten-free and can be easily made vegan.

 Kiwi Quencher Tropical Smoothie is a refreshing drink made using 5 simple ingredients in under 5 minutes.
+It is popularly served at Tropical Smoothie Café, a cafe chain in the USA.

+The smoothie has a creamy and frothy texture and a sweet, fruity, and sour taste.
 It is loaded with antioxidants, and vitamin c and is perfect for a weight loss diet.

-Strawberries & Kiwi – Use the best quality organic fruits for the best tasting and healthy smoothie.
+Strawberries & Kiwi – Use the best quality organic fruits for the best-tasting and healthy smoothie.
 Freezing the fruits will make sure the smoothie turns out creamy.

 Yogurt – I use regular full-fat plain yogurt but you can use Greek yogurt or low-fat yogurt too.